DanielF737/SENG3011_SIXTYHWW/README.md

 We recommend using a process manager such as PM2 to keep the proccess running when the shell is not open.

+## Testing
+All test scripts are located in `/PHASE_1/TestScripts`, with acompanying documentation in `/Reports/Testing Documentation.pdf`

 ## Members
 Daniel Ferraro z5204902